commercionetwork/commercionetwork/docs/nodes/validator-node-installation.md

 Now you can delegate the tokens to the validator node

 :::warning
-This transaction is expected to be done with an hsm as a device ledger
+This transaction is expected to be done with an hsm as a Ledger device .
+If you are using a Ledger add the `--ledger` flag.
 :::